Phenol O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and phenol, whereas its two products are S-adenosylhomocysteine and anisole.
+This is a methylation reaction in which phenol is converted to anisole.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:phenol O-methyltransferase.
-This enzyme is also called PMT.
-This enzyme participates in tyrosine metabolism.
+It is also called PMT and can convert other substituted phenols to their corresponding methyl ethers.